Tirzepatide Peptide Treatment Guide

 Some treatments may involve compounded medications when prescribed by a clinician.
 Compounded medications are not FDA-approved.
 The FDA does not evaluate compounded medications for safety, effectiveness, or quality before marketing.

 Personal or family history of MTC or MEN2; prior serious hypersensitivity to tirzepatide; type 1 diabetes or diabetic ketoacidosis.
 Not recommended in pregnancy and generally stopped before a planned pregnancy; disclose pregnancy, breastfeeding, kidney disease, gastrointestinal disease, gallbladder or pancreatitis history, and all medications.
+Your intake also screens for gastroparesis or another condition that slows stomach emptying, a current or past eating disorder, diabetic retinopathy, use of insulin or a sulfonylurea, and any surgery or procedure requiring anesthesia in the next eight weeks.
+Each of these can change whether treatment is appropriate, or when it can safely begin.

 Both tirzepatide and semaglutide are injectable incretin-based medications.
 Semaglutide acts on a single receptor (GLP-1); tirzepatide acts on two (GIP and GLP-1).
 They differ in mechanism and side-effect profile; neither is presented as superior, and a clinician determines which, if either, fits.